Long distance Riding tips

 Is it your really your bike's fault?
 It's good to find out if your prized machine is indeed the culprit after all.
 Again see your doctor or physio and see if something else might be the problem.
 What would you rather pay? $300 for a new saddle or $50 for a short course of physio.

 Back Pain and Motorcycling needn't go together if you follow the proven principles in this article.
 Anyone can develop these problems when riding and they can be cured.
 Use these strategies and very soon the only problem you'll have when motorcycling is choosing which road to enjoy hours of riding without pain.
+Are you in pain and fear that you may need back surgery?
+Mike Reynolds has put together a complimentary report on Spinal Fusion Surgery that will help dispel any fear and anxiety you may have about this procedure.

 A lot of people report to suffer from back pain when riding a motorcycle for long period of times.
 Some good advices are to change positions as often as possible and to keep a light grip.
 Another great tip for this situation is to be very well hydrated.
 Most of the bikers problems come from dehydration.
 Breaks are a must and every 70 miles some good leg stretching is required.
-Stop when you can and don't forget to rub and move your neck
+Stop when you can and don't forget to rub and move your neck.

 In order to change position you can site farther away or sit closer.
 You can grip with the hands then you can grip with your legs.
 The neck and shoulders should be fine if once every 20 minutes they are moved a little for a few seconds.